 Key Challenges of a CISO in the Healthcare Industry

 The healthcare information security landscape is witnessing major technological developments.
 One of the primary developments is the never-ending list of storage repositories and a record of where data is transmitted to, including IoT, cloud, mobile, and medical devices.
-The challenge is that we live in an environment where there is no longer a well-defined perimeter to protect.
-Hence, there exists the challenge of protecting data that is leaving the internal environment on a more frequent basis.
-Today, information systems are inherently designed for information sharing and availability; introducing an added challenge to securing them.
+The challenge is that we live in an environment where there is no longer a parameter to protect.
+Hence, there exists the challenge of protecting data and frameworks that are designed that share the data with everyone.
+Today, systems are not inherently designed to be secure; they’re designed for availability and information sharing.

 Application of Behavioral Analytics on Insider Threats within Organizations

 The industry, in general, is facing a major challenge due to insider threats.
 Often, these threats are not really malevolent moves that are being made by employees; it isn’t a workforce with malicious intentions.
-Typically, insider threat is the result of unwitting actions by the employee due to the fact that cyber security is not their primary expertise or role in the organization.
-One of the challenges is when employees work in an environment for a long period of time, they develop a strong sense of ownership in the data.
-When it’s time for those employees to leave, it’s not unusual for them to feel like they own the data that’s created.
-Yet the ownership lies within the organization and needs to remain within the organizational context The behavioral analytics platforms today and the application of it, is truly being the emphasis on the insider threat.
+One of the challenges is when employees work in an environment for a long period of time, they develop a strong sense of ownership in the data, the research and the designs produced by them.
+When it’s time for those employees to leave, it’s not unusual for them to feel that they deserve to use the data at their will.
+The behavioral analytics platforms today and the application of it, is truly being the emphasis on the insider threat.
 It’s necessary to understand the key pointers or behaviors that the workflow is demonstrating.
 A string of key behaviors combined with each other can most likely give us some proactive insights into a harmful event that could take place later on, whereas we are currently trying to be reactionary after that incident has already taken place.

 Advice to an Aspiring CISO